 Your son or daughter arrives home from school, you know by their mood and verbal and non-verbal behaviour that they are upset.
 Maybe you notice they are avoiding you, they resist talking to you about their day or they might even tell you lies, pretending there is nothing wrong.

 You might witness their mood deteriorating further and that might include them turning their frustration on you by shouting, blaming and generally behaving disrespectfully.

 You are likely at this point to notice your temper rising and your patience being tested.
 This is the crucial moment…try to avoid the hook, try to resist being sucked into the argument.
 Getting caught up in a two way shouting match serves no purpose!

 Try to be mindful that this behaviour is your son or daughter’s way of coping with the upset they are feeling as a result of being bullied.

 They are trying to cope by literally tossing some of their upset off themselves and onto you.
 The very best thing that you can do is avoid becoming emotional.

 Instead, calmly and patiently see if you can get to the root of the problem.
 What is the underlying issue?
-If the emotional outburst continues, again, calmly but firmly inform your child that you refuse to deal with them and set a time to talk later, when they have calmed down.
+If the emotional outburst continues, again, calmly but firmly inform your child that you refuse to deal with them while they behave this way and set a time to talk later, when they have calmed down.
 Then walk away, leave the environment.

 Importantly, now is a good time to think of self-care (you might like to read my previous post Here)